Silver Line (MBTA): Waterfront: SL1, SL2, SL3

 The Waterfront routes have regular rapid transit fares.
 Passengers enter through faregates at the three Transitway stations, and pay at the on-board farebox at all other stops.
 Fares are free when boarding at the Logan Airport stops.
 Transfer is possible to the Red Line within fare control at South Station.
 Normal transfers to other routes are available with a CharlieCard; transfers to/from the Blue Line at Airport and the Washington Street routes are available with a CharlieTicket.

-The Waterfront routes primarily use 60 ft articulated buses with three doors, which provide greater capacity than standard 40 ft transit buses.
-The dual-mode buses operate as electric trolleybuses between South Station and Silver Line Way, and as conventional diesel buses on the surface branches.
+The Waterfront routes use 60 ft articulated buses with three doors, which provide greater capacity than standard 40 ft transit buses.
 The buses are low-floor and fully accessible, with kneeling bus technology and a wheelchair ramp at the front door.
-The 32 dual-mode buses, built by Neoplan USA, were delivered in 2004–05 and overhauled from 2014 to 2018.
-Eight of the buses were funded by Massport and include luggage racks for airport passengers.
+The main Waterfront fleet consists of 45 diesel hybrid buses with extended battery range – sufficient to run through the Transitway on battery power – which were delivered in 2022–2023.
+A similar extended-battery-range hybrid bus built in 2018 and five battery electric buses built in 2019 are also used.
 All Silver Line buses are maintained at Southampton Street Garage.

-The existing dual-mode service pattern requires difficult-to-maintain dual-mode buses, and buses must make a time-consuming switch between modes at Silver Line Way.
-Additionally, the overhead lines in the Transitway are difficult to maintain.
+The Waterfront routes previously used dual-mode buses which operated as electric trolleybuses between South Station and Silver Line Way, and as conventional diesel buses on the surface branches.
+The 32 dual-mode buses, built by Neoplan USA, were delivered in 2004–05 and overhauled from 2014 to 2018.
+Eight of the buses were funded by Massport and included luggage racks for airport passengers.
+The dual-mode buses (and overhead lines in the Transitway) proved difficult to maintain and required a time-consuming switch between modes at Silver Line Way.
 In 2018–19, the MBTA obtained several buses to test alternate options for Waterfront service.
-A single New Flyer diesel hybrid bus with extended battery range – sufficient to run through the Transitway on battery power – was obtained as an option on a separate order; it entered testing in September 2018 and revenue service in December.
+A single New Flyer diesel hybrid bus with extended battery range was obtained as an option on a separate order; it entered testing in September 2018 and revenue service in December.
 On July 31, 2019, the MBTA began using five New Flyer battery electric buses on both Waterfront and Washington Street routes.
-In November 2020, the MBTA exercised a contract option for 45 additional 60-foot hybrid buses with extended battery range (similar to test bus #1294) to replace the dual-mode Silver Line fleet.
-The buses are being delivered in 2022–23.
-With the closure of the older Harvard-based trolleybus system in March 2022, the Silver Line is the only trolleybus service operated by the MBTA.
+In November 2020, the MBTA exercised a contract option for 45 additional 60-foot hybrid buses with extended battery range similar to the 2018 test bus to replace the dual-mode Silver Line fleet.
+The final dual-mode buses were retired in July 2023, ending trolleybus operations in the Boston area.